Multi-line comments can be added here. This comment will be propagated

 special_methods = interface +c { const accessor_method(); static factory_method(); }

-methods will be declared as const in C++, though this cannot be enforced on callers in other languages, which lack this feature.static
+constmethods will be declared as const in C++, though this cannot be enforced on callers in other languages, which lack this feature.staticmethods will become a static method of the C++ class, which can be called from other languages without an object.

 This is often useful for factory methods to act as a cross-language constructor.